MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbServer/plan-your-deployment/requirements-for-your-environment/server-requirements.md

 - Das Freigeben von SQL-Back-Ends zwischen zwei oder mehr Pools wird nicht unterstützt.

 ### <a name="microsoft-exchange-storage"></a>Microsoft Exchange-Speicher
-Meeting content files, such as PowerPoint presentations, are archived as attachments.
+Besprechungsinhalts Dateien wie PowerPoint-Präsentationen werden als Anlagen archiviert.
 Wenn Sie Skype for Business-Archivdaten mit Exchange-Konformitätsdaten speichern möchten, müssen Sie Exchange für Ihre Exchange-Bereitstellung verwenden und sicherstellen, dass die maximale Speichergröße die Speicherung der Besprechungsinhalts Dateien unterstützt.
 Sie müssen Exchange vor der Bereitstellung und Aktivierung der Archivierung mithilfe der Microsoft Exchange-Integrations Option bereitstellen.

     If you choose to use Exchange storage, you do not need to deploy separate SQL Server databases for archiving, unless you have Skype for Business users who are not homed on your Exchange servers.
 If you deploy archiving using the Microsoft Exchange integration option, Skype for Business archive data is stored with Exchange compliance data only for the users who are homed on your Exchange servers.